FISH AND GAME

 RECREATIONAL TRESPASS — LANDHOLDER LIABILITY LIMITED

 36-1603.
-Trespassing on cultivated lands or in violation of warning signs — Posting of public lands. (a) No person shall enter the real property of another and shoot any weapon or enter such property for the purposes of hunting, retrieving wildlife, fishing or trapping, without the permission of the owner or person in charge of the property, which property is either cultivated or:
+Trespassing — hunting, fishing and trapping. (a) No person shall enter the real property of another and shoot any weapon or enter such property for the purposes of hunting, retrieving wildlife, fishing or trapping in violation of section 18-7008, Idaho Code.

 (b) No person shall post, sign, or indicate that any public lands within this state, not held under an exclusive control lease, are privately owned lands.